-A letter confirming any appointment must be sent to the successful candidate.
+14.3 A letter confirming any appointment must be sent to the successful candidate.
 DGAT templates must be used.

-Pre-Appointment Checks

-All appointments will be conditional on satisfactory completion of the necessary pre-appointment checks.
+14.4 All appointments will be conditional on satisfactory completion of the necessary pre-appointment checks.

-14.1 Key Checks

-When appointing new staff, the following checks will be completed::
+14.5 When appointing new staff, the following key checks will be completed:

 Verification of the candidate’s identity